 You are probably well aware of the most popular Portscanner Nmap, but did you know that you can also use Netcat to do basic portscans?
-Today I will show you how to scan ports with Netcat.
+Today I will show you how to scan for open ports with Netcat.
 You probably have used Nmap before and appreciate it’s capabilities.

 Yet, if you just want to run a quick and basic Portscan, you can also use the good old Netcat command for it.
 In this example, we will utilize Metasploitable2 as a victim and try to scan its open ports using Netcat.